FabioPalliparambil98/COVID-19_Vaccination_Tweets/README.md

 - combined_vaccinationtweets.csv: It contains the Data collected from Twitter API

-- cleaned_vaccination_tweet.csv: It contains the cleaned combined_generaltweets.csv
+- cleaned_vaccination_tweet.csv: It contains the cleaned combined_vaccinationtweets.csv

 - The methods used to collect the data is the following repository link: https://github.com/FabioPalliparambil98/Scrapped_Data_Cleaning/blob/main/COVID19_Vaccination_DataCollector.ipynb